Perovskite solar cell: Stability

 In July 2015, major hurdles were that the largest perovskite solar cell was only the size of a fingernail and that they degraded quickly in moist environments.
 However, researchers from EPFL published in June 2017, a work successfully demonstrating large scale perovskite solar modules with no observed degradation over one year (short circuit conditions).
 Now, together with other organizations, the research team aims to develop a fully printable perovskite solar cell with 22% efficiency and with 90% of performance after ageing tests.

-In 2017, Henry Snaith et al. achieved an efficiency of 17.5% ± 1.3% 2D-3D heterostructure butylammonium-caesium-formamidinium lead halide perovskite which can maintain 80% of its efficiency after 1000 hours in air and 4000 hours when encapsulated.
-The 2D Ruddlesden-Popper layers in the structure of BAx(FA0.83Cs0.17)1-xPb(I0.6Br0.4)3 2D-3D structure can increase crystallinity of perovskite and thus reduce defects which are responsible for non-radiative recombination.
-Later in 2021, Yang et al published on phenylformamidinium-enabled 2D Ruddlesden-Popper perovskite with improved stability.
-They achieved efficiency of 14.78% using 4-chloro-phenylformamidinium (CPFA) as spacer cation in 2D CPFA2MAn-1Pbn(I0.857Cl0.143)3n+1vperovskite film, which can maintain 80% of its efficiency over 2000 hours of storage under ambient condition, compared to 3D MAPbI3, which can only sustain 45% of efficiency.
-It is believed that the Ruddlesden-Popper perovskite can have better stability as a solar cells used as solar cells, but with lower power conversion efficiency.

 Early in 2019, the longest stability test reported to date showed a steady power output during at least 4000 h of continuous operation at Maximum power point tracking (MPPT) under 1 sun illumination from a xenon lamp based solar simulator without UV light filtering.
 Remarkably, the light harvester used during the stability test is classical methylammonium (MA) based perovskite, MAPbI3, but devices are built up with neither organic based selective layer nor metal back contact.
 Under these conditions, only thermal stress was found to be the major factor contributing to the loss of operational stability in encapsulated devices.